JohnnyMorganz/luau-analyze-rojo/README.md

 luau-analyze --project=default.project.json --defs=globalTypes.d.lua fileToAnalyse.luau
 ```

-- `--project=PATH` is a path to the Rojo project file
+- `--project=PATH`: path to the Rojo project file which will be used to resolve the source map
-- `--defs=PATH` is a path to a definition file containing all global types to load into the type checker.
+- `--defs=PATH`: path to a definition file containing all global types to load into the type checker.
+- `--stdin-filepath=PATH`: the path representation of the code parsed in to stdin.
+Used to resolve requires

 Further options: